 - This place is not yet commercialised and so there are no shops in the area for buying food items or water.
 In case you want to spend more time at the place, carry your own food and water.

 - Toilet facility is not available in the lake area.

 - No boating or water sports activities are available.

 No trip to Chikkamagaluru can be complete without a visit to Mullayangiri Peak, the highest peak of Karnataka.
 The views from the peak are astounding with deep green valleys and forests all around and even the small lakes and town visible at one side.
 You can either trek (more like a walk) to the place or go by the Govt approved jeeps to the base of the mountain and then take the stairs to reach the peak.
-Private vehicles are allowed too.
+You can take your own vehicle too.
 But as the road towards the end was not in good condition, we had to leave our vehicle at the designated parking place and walked the rest of the distance.

 - Jeeps charge INR 400 for two way trip to Mullayangiri base from the vehicle parking area.
 The charge is per jeep basis and not per head.
 So you can share with others to have a reduced amount per person.